Lapyl/Snapose/README.md

 ## Project

-- Name: Snapose
-- Description: Walking-Pose KeyPoints Detection App useful for Gait Analysis for Physical Therapy
-- Authors: Lalit A Patel and Laxmi L Patel
-- Submitted to: Windows on Snapdragon AI Hackathon
+Snapose is a Walking-Pose KeyPoints Detection App, developed by Lalit A Patel and Laxmi L Patel, and submitted to the Windows on Snapdragon AI Hackathon 2025.

+This app can be useful for Gait Analysis for Physical Therapy.

 ## Files on this Repository

 - OpenPoseDemoExeCode.txt : One-line code of OpenPose to detect key points of the body or bodies in a video of a single person or multiple persons
-- JsonAnalysis.ipynb : Python based analysis and animation of key points of bodies in an example video of multiple persons
+- JsonAnalysis_MultiFace.ipynb : Analysis and animation of key points of bodies in an example video of multiple persons walking
+- JsonAnalysis_LaxmiFace.ipynb : Analysis and animation of key points in the video of Laxmi walking while facing the camera
+- JsonAnalysis_LaxmiSide.ipynb : Analysis and animation of key points in the video of Laxmi walking while camera facing a side of Laxmi
+- JsonAnalysis_MultiFace.html : Html version of JsonAnalysis_MultiFace.ipynb
+- JsonAnalysis_LaxmiFace.html : Html version of JsonAnalysis_LaxmiFace.ipynb
-- JsonAnalysis.html : Html version of JsonAnalysis.ipynb
+- JsonAnalysis_LaxmiSide.html : Html version of JsonAnalysis_LaxmiSide.ipynb
 - FlutterAppMain.dart : main.dart file in a Flutter-Dart app for analysis and animation of key points of bodies
 - Audio2Pyttsx.ipynb : Python code for generating mp3 files from narration texts

 ## Links

 - Project Submission on Github: https://devpost.com/software/snapose
-- Project Video on YouTube: https://youtu.be/-9D6-XejIcA
+- Project Video on YouTube: https://youtu.be/08h7rQqhss8
 - Hackathon Information on Devpost: https://wos-ai.devpost.com
 - Hackathon Information on Qualcomm: https://www.qualcomm.com/developer/windows-on-snapdragon
 - Qualcomm AI Hub: https://app.aihub.qualcomm.com